-On 4 August, Beirut was hit by a devastating explosion which damaged neighbourhoods and buildings across the capital and left hundreds of thousands of people homeless.
-More than 190 people were killed and 6,500 were injured.
-UNHCR responded with a phased approach focusing on protection and shelter.
+On 4 August, Beirut was hit by a devastating explosion which damaged neighborhoods and buildings across the capital and left hundreds of thousands of people homeless.
+More than 200 people were killed and 6,500 injured.
+UNHCR immediately launched a phased approach focusing on protection and shelter.
 Affected populations of all nationalities received immediate assistance to respond to their most urgent needs.
-UNHCR partners distributed over 6,500 emergency weatherproofing kits to help families protect their houses from the elements and regain a sense of security and privacy.
+UNHCR partners distributed over 6,500 emergency weatherproofing kits to help families protect their homes from the elements and regain a sense of security and privacy.
 UNHCR is now ramping up medium-term programmes for housing as well as mental health and socio-economic support to enable a recovery centered around communities.
-The organization is also actively contributing to the long-term and sustainable recovery plan for the Lebanese capital.
+The organization is also contributing to the recovery plan for the Lebanese capital.